What should you do if your taxi breaks down?

 people hailing a cab

 Staying safe on the road is a full-time job for any taxi driver, but no matter how careful you are, accidents and mishaps can still happen.
-Arranging the right insurance for taxis is a vital element of risk management for your business.
+Arranging the right taxi insurance is a vital element of risk management for your business.

 So, what cover benefits can you expect when you come to a specialist like the Taxi Insurer?
 With access to a panel of leading UK insurers, benefits of policies arranged through us can include: